Actions which interfere with an individual’s peace, enjoyment and comfort are treated as anti-social behaviour.

 - Refer you to Victim Support, should you require it

 We recognise that domestic abuse can be a terrifying experience and will work with you and all relevant agencies, including the police.
-If you need help please contact your Neighbourhood Management Officer (NMO).
+If you need help please contact your Housing Officer.

 If you wish to stay in your home we can help by installing extra security measures.
 On the other hand, if you are too afraid to stay then we will investigate suitable temporary accommodation.

-You can get practical help and advice from the Stroud Beresford Group at www.stroudwomensrefuge.org or ring 01453 764385
+You can get practical help and advice from the Stroud Beresford Group at www.stroudwomensrefuge.org.

 There is also a free and confidential National Domestic Violence Helpline run by Women's Aid and Refuge.
 It's available 24 hours a day, seven days a week.